 Reading a book seems like a simple task.
 You open up a book/turn on your kindle, then read.
 Done.
 And yet: it is not that simple.
 At least Mortimer Adler didn’t think so when he wrote a 426 page book on the subject.

-I also don’t think it’s a simple as opening and reading.
+I also don’t think it’s as simple as opening and reading.
 All sorts of books exist, and each sort of book should be read in a different sort of way.
+In fact, I once read an article on precisely this at Art and Interior.
 There are at least three categories of books: Books to Taste, Books to Be Swallowed, and Books to Be Chewed and Digested.
 Let’s take a look at each.

 1. Books to Taste